TassioCarmo/havard-cs50x-week2-arrays/README.md

     Global everything has acess
     Local only things inside de {}

- - Arrays are  passed by reference. in other words The callee actually does receive the array so he will be changed regardless of the scope
+ - Arrays are  passed by reference. in other words The callee actually does receive the array so he will be changed regardless of the scope.